 and it is a great car

 to drive and own.
-I resisted
+It was all

 has also gone

 through a few changes, but not nearly

 drastic as the

 Finland in 2004.
 These Eikers are 17 x 7.5

-inches and are
+inches and were

 <<< Here's a pic what this 242 looked like when I first bought it in 2003.

 That kept me content for a little while....

-<<< In 2011 I decided to go old-school on the front grill.
-The 7 inch round lights are Sylvania HID units with an H-1 high beam.
+<<< In 2011 I decided to go old-school on the front grill just for fun.
+The 7 inch round lights are Sylvania Xenarc HID units with an integrated H-1 high beam (see pic).
 These are no longer available and now pretty rare.

-<<< These photos were taken during a trip down the Northern Calififornia coast.
-The first one was on the famous Mattole Road south of Ferndale.
+<<< These photos were taken during a trip down the Northern California coast in 2011.
+The first one was on the famous coastal Mattole Road south of Ferndale.
 The last one in Humbolt Redwoods State Park.

 back in March of